An Open GenAI Business Case Analysis Best Practice: A Methodology for Data Program Transformation

 • Estimate the Total Cost of Ownership (TCO) for the solution.
 This must include one-time costs (e.g., initial software/hardware procurement, model development, initial training) and recurring operational costs (e.g., cloud computing/API fees, personnel, data maintenance, model retraining).

 • Quantify the expected benefits.
-These include tangible “hard benefits” like reduced man-hours, lower operational costs, and increased processing speed.
-They also include “soft benefits” that are critical to mission success but harder to monetize, such as improved decision quality, enhanced community safety, or more effective disaster preparedness.
+These include tangible "hard benefits" like reduced man-hours, lower operational costs, increased revenue, and increased processing speed.
+They also include "soft benefits" that are critical to mission success but harder to monetize, such as improved decision quality, enhanced community safety, or more effective disaster preparedness.

 • Calculate key financial metrics to support the investment decision, such as Return on Investment (ROI), payback period, and Net Present Value (NPV).
+These metrics provide a clear financial justification for the project:

 3 Create an Implementation Roadmap: